-While folding it, as you will see in the recipe, take care that the edges are sealed properly.
-If not sealed properly then it’s shape will be distorted and also the cheese will spill over.
+- Seal Properly: While folding it, as you will see in the recipe, take care that the edges are sealed properly.
+If not sealed properly then it’s shaping will be distorted and also the cheese will spill over.

-Also, before baking make cuts with a serrated knife.
+- Slashing: Also, before baking, slash it, which means make cuts with a serrated knife.
 This is to ensure that steam passes out while baking otherwise it may burst open.

 It’s a very long post, please go through it at least twice and follow steps to get the desired result.